Tanner/Blog/_posts/2010-12-09-the-beginning.markdown

 What does this bring me to?
 I am not sure.
 This is my last official required ENGL 1101 weekly post, though I never really had trouble with writing a post for the class.
 I will continue to blog here after next week, the official end of my first semester at Georgia Tech, is over.

 I cannot think of any quotes that I know of off the top of my head to close this post.
 Well, that is not entirely true.
-I can think of one..."Carpe, carpe diem, seize the day boys, make your lives extraordinary." - John Keating, <u>Dead Poets Society</u>
+I can think of one...

+"Carpe, carpe diem, seize the day boys, make your lives extraordinary." - John Keating, <u>Dead Poets Society</u>